Home / Recipes / Dessert Recipes / Cookie Recipes / Maple Sugar Cookies (No Chill Cookie Cutter)

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

 These maple sugar cookies are soft cut-out sugar cookies with crisp, defined edges that are loaded with maple syrup flavor – no chilling required, and ready in about 30 minutes!
-Use your favorite cookie cutter for fun shapes, and top with a sweet maple icing and sprinkles.
+Use your favorite cookie cutter for fun shapes, and top with sweet maple icing and sprinkles.
 If you don't want to use a cookie cutter, try my soft maple sugar cookies.

 Maple Sugar Cookies